 With Édifice Wilder – Espace danse, a new era has arrived: we have brand new spaces specifically designed for dance and want to make the best use of them!
 After consulting with local dance artists regarding their wishes and expectations, we decided to offer them space for research, rehearsal, and creative residencies.
 We believe that the mission of a presenter is above all to make possible the encounter between artists and audience.
 But in the end, there is also a necessity for the creative process to take place under conditions that favour innovation.
-Our residency and research projects take different forms: Habitations and our artist-in-residence program.
+Our residency and research projects take different forms.